 └── pom.xml

 The folder you get from the archive can be opened in your favorite IDE as a new project.
-Actually, you can think of the whole thing as "New project" in IDE - but way more configurable.
-Basically, Allure Start is a playground where every combination is a few clicks away, and you can experiment to your heart's content.
+Actually, you can think of the whole thing as the "New project" action in IDE; it's just way more configurable.

-A similar solution exists called Spring Initializr.
+A similar solution exists for Spring called Spring Initializr.
 What we're building will do the same thing - but for testing.
+Basically, Allure Start is a playground where every combination is a few clicks away, and you can experiment to your heart's content.

 The advantages of being polyglot

-Think again about how many different permutations your tech stack can have - and yet, there is one position that doesn't have to change.
-That's the reporter.
+Think again about how many different permutations your tech stack can have - and yet, one position doesn't have to change: the reporter.
 Allure Report was built to handle this great variety of tools.
-No matter what language you're using or what test framework, the representation in Report will be the same: steps with natural-language descriptions, attachments, and stack traces for errors.

 Conclusion

 The modern testing tech stack is incredibly variable, and you can find all kinds of permutations out there.
-This limits the number of people in the community who have worked on a particular permutation, makes problem-solving more difficult, and complicates experimenting with new tools.
+That limits the number of people in the community who have worked on a particular permutation, makes problem-solving more difficult, and complicates experimenting with new tools.

 - Less time spent on decisions to adopt or upgrade technologies